tucher/JsonFusion/README.md

 **What matters here**: Time to parse JSON into fully-populated, validated C++ structs.

 **Important:** RapidJSON below is only parsing into a Document DOM, while JsonFusion parses directly into the final struct with validation.
-JsonFusion shows about the same speed as RapidJSON for static containers (sometimes slightly faster) and 25-30% slower for dynamic containers — **but with full mapping and validation in both cases**.
+JsonFusion shows about the same speed as RapidJSON for static containers (sometimes slightly faster) and 25-30% slower for **`std`** dynamic containers — **but with full mapping and validation in both cases**.
+(As always, benchmarks depend on the model and compiler; see the benchmark sources for details.)

 #### RapidJSON DOM parsing